-Osteoporosis refers to a bone disease caused by a lowering of bone mass and density that will in turn increase* the probability of having a bone fracture.
+Osteoporosis refers to a bone disease caused by a lowering of bone mass and density that will in turn increase the probability of having a bone fracture.
 This disease makes the bones become weak and brittle and is mostly occurring in human’s hip, wrist or spine.
-As there has been an observed increase* in the occurrence of this bone disease in the US, one type that is being talked about is knee osteoporosis.
-Putting this topic in the limelight will give us an awareness on the increasing* chance of every American to acquire knee osteoporosis by year 2020.
+As there has been an observed increase in the occurrence of this bone disease in the US, one type that is being talked about is knee osteoporosis.
+Putting this topic in the limelight will give us an awareness of the increased chance of every American to acquire knee osteoporosis by the year 2020.

 Knee osteoporosis or knee osteoarthritis, as medical experts conveniently call it, happens when the articular cartilage degenerates and no longer perform within its normal level.
 Articular cartilage is a lining covering the ends of the bones in the leg and this serves as a lubricant in between bones.
-As this cartilage is further responsible in decreasing* the friction between joints, losing it through time results to an outgrowth of osteophytes or also referred to as bone spurs in the joints.
+As this cartilage is further responsible for decreasing the friction between joints, losing it through time results to an outgrowth of osteophytes or also referred to as bone spurs in the joints.
 Osteophytes also becomes responsible in having an arthritis that limits joint movement and causes much pain.

 Factors leading to Knee Osteoporosis